jalapeno-api-gateway/demo-sr-app/README.md

 ## Run Demo

-To run the demo, install [golang](https://golang.org/doc/install) on your machine and clone this repository, then run the following command:
+To run the demo, install [golang](https://golang.org/doc/install) on your machine and clone this repository, then run the following command in the root directory of the project:

 ```bash
 go run main.go <server-address>